OllieJones/sqlite-object-cache/readme.txt

 = 1.0.1 =

-Test with WordPress 5.5, the earliest version that does not require the obsolete mysql extension.
+* Test with WordPress 5.5, the earliest version that does not require the obsolete mysql extension.
+* Change performance logging from time-based to random sampling to reduce overhead.
+* Fix a race condition upserting cached values under load in pre-3.24 SQLite.
+* Show availability of the space-saving igbinary serialization on dashboard panels.

 = 1.0.0 =